Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: Additional Experiment Results

 \textbf{ActivityNet-QA:} In Figure~\ref{fig:supp_qa_summary_anet}, we present the video \texttt{v\_mZYWfmsYQPA} from ActivityNet-QA.
-The video's duration is 104 seconds, which is considerably longer than the average in our \dataset.
-Our summary effectively identifies important elements such as the main subject's clothing described as ``dressed in a black shirt'', the actions including ``speaks to the camera'' and ``playing table tennis'', and the setting, noted as ``in a gym''.
+The video's duration is 104 seconds, which is significantly longer than the average duration in our \dataset.
+Our summary effectively identifies important elements such as the main subject's clothing described as ``dressed in a black polo shirt with a logo'', the actions including ``address the audiance'' and ``demonstrate the proper grip'', and the setting, noted as ``a ping pong table in an indoor sports facility''.
 These comprehensive details enable the Vicuna model to correctly answer most questions from ActivityNet-QA.
 Despite these insights, some omissions and discrepancies in the summary contribute to inaccuracies in answering.
-Specifically, three out of ten questions are answered incorrectly due to either a lack of specific details or mismatches with the ground truth, as seen in questions Q1, Q5, and Q7.
+Specifically, four out of ten questions are answered incorrectly due to either a lack of specific details or mismatches with the ground truth, as seen in questions Q2, Q5, Q6 and Q9.